arkency/posts/posts/2015-05-13-how-to-introduce-events-in-rails-apps.md

 Recently I talked with some awesome Rails developers about the Event Sourcing.
 We talked about introducing ES concept in a legacy Rails applications.
 That conversation inspired me to write a post about our experiences with the Event Sourcing.
-The most important think to remember is that we don’t have to implement all blocks related to ES at the beginning (Aggregates, Read models, Denormalizers and so on).
+The most important thing to remember is that we don’t have to implement all blocks related to ES at the beginning (Aggregates, Read models, Denormalizers and so on).
 You can implement only one pattern and improve it slowly to full an Event Sourcing implementation.
 This strategy will involve small steps down a long road.
 This is how we work in the Arkency.